A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Three Velocity Systems

 \citet{ara16ks} also found that the absorption line profiles of the LVCs show strong asymmetries.
 Their Figure 5 displays enlarged views of the LVCs of \ion{Fe}{2} (42) and H$\delta$.
-For all line profiles, the red-side wing of the LVCs are narrower (HWHM $30-35$ km s$^{-1}$) than those of the blueside wing (HWHM $50-70$ km s$^{-1}$).
-Such a line profile (blueward extension) can be explained in our shock model (see Figures \ref{mdot_radius_velocity}a, \ref{shock_density_pp_interaction}a, and \ref{wind_shock_config}), because earliest/earlier winds (before optical maximum) have larger velocities than that of the shocked shell, i.e., $v_{\rm early} > v_{\rm shock}$.
-The main deep absorption is formed by the shocked shell and the blueward extensions come from absorption of wind outside the shocked shell (earliest wind in Figure \ref{wind_shock_config}).
+For all line profiles, the red-side wings of the LVCs are narrower (HWHM $30-35$ km s$^{-1}$) than those of the blue-side wings (HWHM $50-70$ km s$^{-1}$).
+Such a line profile (blueward extension) can be explained in our shock model (see Figures \ref{mdot_radius_velocity}a, \ref{shock_density_pp_interaction}a, and \ref{wind_shock_config}), because the earliest/earlier winds (before the optical maximum) have larger velocities than that of the shocked shell, i.e., $v_{\rm early} > v_{\rm shock}$.
+The main deep absorption is formed by the shocked shell and the blueward extensions come from the absorption of wind outside the shocked shell (earliest wind in Figure \ref{wind_shock_config}).

-\citet{taj16sn} reported similar P Cygni absorption profiles of HVCs and LVCs of $^7$\ion{Be}{2}, \ion{Fe}{2} (42), and H$\gamma$ for V5668 Sgr (at $+$69 days after optical maximum) and V2944 Oph ($+$80 days).
-The velocities of the absorption systems are $-786$ km s$^{-1}$ (LVC) and from $-1350$ to $-2200$ km s$^{-1}$ (HVCs) for V5668 Sgr (with the resolution of $R\sim 60,000$), $-878$ km s$^{-1}$ (LVC) and from $-1300$ to $-2000$ km s$^{-1}$ (HVCs) for V2944 Oph ($R\sim 45,000$), although $^7$\ion{Be}{2} $\lambda\lambda$3130.583 and 3131.228 doublet lines coalesce.
-The LVCs are essentially the same as the THEA systems, which correspond to the principal systems while the HVCs correspond to the diffuse enhanced systems as mentioned above. $^7$Be ions have been created during the thermonuclear runaway (TNR) of these novae and decayed to form $^7$Li within a short period (with a half-life time of 53.22 days).
+\citet{taj16sn} reported similar P Cygni absorption profiles of HVCs and LVCs of $^7$\ion{Be}{2}, \ion{Fe}{2} (42), and H$\gamma$ for V5668 Sgr (at $+$69 days after the optical maximum) and V2944 Oph ($+$80 days).
+The velocities of the absorption systems are $-786$ km s$^{-1}$ (LVC), and from $-1350$ to $-2200$ km s$^{-1}$ (HVCs) for V5668 Sgr (with the resolution of $R\sim 60,000$), $-878$ km s$^{-1}$ (LVC) and from $-1300$ to $-2000$ km s$^{-1}$ (HVCs) for V2944 Oph ($R\sim 45,000$), although the $^7$\ion{Be}{2} $\lambda\lambda$3130.583 and 3131.228 doublet lines coalesce.
+The LVCs are essentially the same as the THEA systems, which correspond to the principal systems while the HVCs correspond to the diffuse-enhanced systems as mentioned above. $^7$Be ions have been created during the thermonuclear runaway (TNR) of these novae and decayed to form $^7$Li within a short period (with a half-life time of 53.22 days).
 This strongly suggests that the absorbing materials in both HVCs and LVCs consist of products of TNR; that is, the THEA systems are not originated from circumstellar matter ejected before outburst from the companion star as \citet{wil08md} proposed.